Mister Fear: Larry Cranston

-Lawrence "Larry" Cranston was a law school classmate of Matt Murdock who also became an employer for a while.
-Cranston was staying in a hotel room across the hall from Zoltan Drago.
-He happened to overhear Starr Saxon killing Drago, and after learning that Saxon himself had died, Cranston decided to take on the Mister Fear guise himself.

-As the third Mister Fear, Cranston went mad during his first effort against Daredevil in San Francisco, jumping off a building, assuming that he was wearing a rocket pack which he had previously worn in battle with the hero, and seemingly died due to injuries sustained in a fall.
+Lawrence "Larry" Cranston was a law school classmate of Matt Murdock.
+After learning that Starr Saxon had died, Cranston decided to take on the Mister Fear guise himself.
+As the third Mister Fear, Cranston goes mad during his first effort against Daredevil in San Francisco, jumping off a building, assuming that he was wearing a rocket pack which he had previously worn in battle with the hero, and seemingly dies from his injuries.

 Cranston survived the fall and returned years later.
-He masterminded a series of campaigns meant to discredit Daredevil with the aid of the Enforcers, the Eel, and the sleepless woman Insomnia.
-Daredevil defeated them and Cranston abandoned the Mister Fear identity.
+He masterminds a series of campaigns meant to discredit Daredevil with the aid of the Enforcers, Eel, and Insomnia.
+Daredevil defeats them and Cranston abandons the Mister Fear identity.

-Cranston later resurfaced, along with the Enforcers at his side, providing the criminals of Hell's Kitchen a drug that causes the user to become psychotic and completely unafraid of death, in the "Without Fear" storyline.
-He also made an attempt to overthrow the Hood, as New York's main crime boss.
-In an attempt to make Daredevil's life miserable, Cranston also secretly gave an overdose of the drug to Milla Donovan (Daredevil's wife); the result led to an innocent man's murder by Milla.
-The two fought, but Cranston, having murdered the drug's creator and destroyed all of the antidote's known samples, forced Daredevil to spare his life due to the fact that he was the only one whose testimony could save Milla from being sentenced to death for the murder committed earlier.
-But before he was sent to prison, Cranston had one of his henchmen provide him with a new chemical compound he had created: one that made everyone worship him.
-With this new power, Cranston entered jail as a prison "king", surrounded by bodyguards, saluted by prison guards, and entering a lavish cell with a female officer waiting to greet him.
+Cranston later resurfaces, along with the Enforcers, providing the criminals of Hell's Kitchen a drug that causes the user to become psychotic and completely unafraid of death.
+In an attempt to make Daredevil's life miserable, Cranston secretly causes Milla Donovan (Daredevil's wife) to overdose on the drug, causing her to murder an innocent man.
+Cranston, having killed the drug's creator and destroyed all of the antidote's known samples, forces Daredevil to spare his life, as he was the only one whose testimony could save Donovan from being sentenced to death for the murder committed earlier.
+Before he is sent to prison, Cranston has one of his henchmen provide him with a new chemical compound he had created, which makes everyone worship him.
+With this new power, Cranston secures himself a lavish prison cell.

-During the "King in Black" storyline, Mister Fear is among the villains recruited by Mayor Wilson Fisk to be part of the Thunderbolts at the time of Knull's invasion.
+During the "King in Black" storyline, Mister Fear is among the villains recruited by Mayor Wilson Fisk to be part of the Thunderbolts during Knull's invasion.